dbgarlisch/glyph-extrudeProfile/README.md

 # glyph-extrudeProfile
-A Glyph script that extrudes a profile curve along a spine curve with optional scale law curve and twist.
+An analytic function script for [CreateFromAnalyticFunction.glf][2] that extrudes a profile curve along a spine curve with optional scale law curve and twist.

 ![Point Source Example Image][1]
-[1]: https://raw.github.com/dbgarlisch/glyph-extrudeProfile/master/images/twistedEllipseSurf_lawCurve.png  "Extruded Profile Example Image"

 ## Generating Geometry
 Blah blah blah.